Functional calculus for a bounded $C_0$-semigroup on Hilbert space: Functional calculus on and

 where the latter integral is defined in the strong sense.
 The mapping $b\mapsto \Gamma(A,b)$ is the so-called Hille-Phillips functional calculus.
 We refer to \cite[Section 3.3]{haa1} for information and background.
 We recall that this functional calculus is a Banach algebra homomorphism

 We now provide a compatibility result between the half-plane holomorphic functional calculus and the Hille-Phillips functional calculus.
+This kind of compatibility properties is very common in functional calculus (see e.g. \cite[Section 3.3]{haa1}) and we follow a classical approach.
 Note that any $A$ as above satisfies (\ref{HP}) for $\omega=0$.
 Thus for any $\varepsilon >0$, the operator $A+\varepsilon$ satisfies (\ref{HP}) for $\omega=\varepsilon$.
-For any $b\in L^1(\R_+)$, this allows to define $L_b(A+\varepsilon)$, where $L_b$ is the Laplace transform defined by (\ref{Lb}).
+For any $b\in L^1(\R_+)$, this allows us to define $L_b(A+\varepsilon)$, where $L_b$ is the Laplace transform defined by (\ref{Lb}).

 \begin{lem} Let $b\in L^1(\R_+)$ and let $-A$ be the generator of a bounded $C_0$-semigroup on $X$.
 Then for any $\varepsilon>0$, we have

 \end{lem}

 \begin{proof} Let $\varepsilon >0$, let $\beta\in(0,\varepsilon)$, and let $b\in L^1(\R_+)$.